Interstate 95: Massachusetts

 Entering Massachusetts in Attleboro, I-95 heads northeast toward Boston.
 In Canton, roughly south of Boston's city limits, it turns to the west and begins a 37 mi concurrency with Route 128, a beltway that traverses Boston's inner suburbs.
 At this point, I-93 has its southern terminus and provides access to the city of Boston itself.
 I-95 intersects the Massachusetts Turnpike/I-90 at the Weston–Newton line and I-93 a second time at the tripoint of Woburn, Reading, and Stoneham.
 North of Boston, I-95 leaves the beltway and heads northward in Peabody, while Route 128 continues east to Cape Ann.
 I-95 leaves Massachusetts in Salisbury.

 New Hampshire

-I-95 enters New Hampshire in the town of Seabrook, following the pre-Interstate New Hampshire Turnpike and traversing the 18 mi Seacoast Region and the historic city of Portsmouth where it leaves the state.
+I-95 enters New Hampshire in the town of Seabrook, following the pre-Interstate New Hampshire Turnpike (The Blue Star Turnpike) and traversing the 18 mi Seacoast Region and the historic city of Portsmouth where it leaves the state.
 I-95 in New Hampshire is the shortest section of the highway (excluding D.C.).